 So, get and play some of their music at events.
 It will work out.
 I promise.
 I know some it is not so much fun for you to hear but, it’s fun for them.
 Try your best to get what’s hot from them.
 Ask them.
 They know.
 They will be in a big giant hurry to tell you, too.
 Observe and learn from the cheerleaders, players and the crowd.
 If you see them tapping, dancing and singing, you’ve hit a chord and you’ll feel the difference in energy-level around you.
 A happiness arises out of the simplest stuff.
 Music is simple if we make it simple.
 Music is awesome if some of its theirs.
 So, ask them.
 Get a shot in the arm of their music.
 Play it then, sit back and watch the weather change at your event.

 If you disagree with me, great!
 Debate makes the world spin faster.
 I like it.
+Put a constructive comment on the post.
+I love it!
+Maybe you’ll point out a mistake I need to correct!
 My views result from experience and experimentation on the matter.
 I’m sure your views are from your journeys as well.
 Share.
 Don’t complain.
 Share.
 I learn more from others than any other source.

 Matthew C. Wallace is the owner of publicaddressannouncer.org.
 He is a public address announcer, writer, webmaster, historian, author as well as a former executive and musician.
 He lives in Los Angeles with his wife and children.